UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 done
 ```

-This alows you to undo what you did, and retains the original filename.
+This allows you to undo what you did, and retains the original filename.
 Even better, move the files into another directory, letting them keep their original name.
 I would suggest you type

 mkdir Old
 mv \*.OLD Old